Appicious/zy-pronoun/README.md

-# zy-pronoun
-A pronoun for AI: solving attribution ambiguity in human-AI communication
+# Zy: A Pronoun for AI

 ## The Problem

 When discussing AI in conversation, we lack clear language: